-Diana Zuckerman, PhD, Guest Editorial for the American Journal of Public Health.
-May 2016
+Diana Zuckerman, PhD, National Center for Health Research, American Journal of Public Health: May 2016

 In 1916, Margaret Sanger opened the first birth control clinic in the United States.
 She was arrested for this shocking act, but her work changed women’s lives.
 On the presidential campaign trail a century later, our political leaders are still debating women’s reproductive health and rights.
 Unfortunately for the approximately 120 million adult women in America, women’s reproductive organs continue to be the only women’s health issue that is getting much attention in presidential politics.